Path to Membership

-Meet and Greet Luncheons are generally held quarterly after second service on a Sunday.
+- Meet and Greet Luncheons are generally held every other month after the Sunday service.
 Check with greeters at the welcome table to find out the next date and to sign up.

-Introduction to Mount Vernon Unitarian orientations are held quarterly Saturday morning for 3 hours to offer information about our UU faith, the church grounds and programs.
+- Introduction to Mount Vernon Unitarian Church and Unitarian Universalism orientations are held at varying days and times to offer information about our UU faith, the church grounds and programs.

-Introduction to Membership luncheons are by invitation and hosted by Rev. Kate Walker.
+- Introduction to Membership luncheons are by invitation and hosted by our minister.
 After a discussion of membership and its responsibilities, those attending are invited to sign the Membership Book.